 Ryan went on to attend college at the University of South Alabama in Mobile and received his bachelor’s degree in Meteorology.
 While on the coast, Ryan rode out many hurricanes including Hurricane Ivan in 2004 and multiple storms during the very active hurricane season of 2005.
 Storms such as Arlene, Cindy Dennis, Katrina, and Rita provided him first-hand accounts of the power of the storms and the destruction that accompanies them.
 Also, while at South, Ryan ventured to the Great Plains for storm chasing.
 After graduating from South, Ryan worked in the private sector, before deciding to go on and pursue his master’s degree from Mississippi State University.
 While at Mississippi State, Ryan was part of the 3-time National Champion Forecasting team.
 Along with being a team champion, Ryan continued into a 64 person bracket of the top forecasters from the contest, eventually winning the tournament championship.
 He beat faculty and staff members from the University of Georgia, MIT and Penn State, making him the top forecaster for the 2010-2011 school year.
 While at State, anytime there was a severe weather outbreak, Ryan and classmates would storm chase, including the deadly and destructive day of April 27, 2011.

-Ryan still calls west Jefferson County home.
+Ryan’s family still calls west Jefferson County home, while new adventures have taken Ryan south down Interstate 65.
 When not at the office, he can be found cheering for the South Alabama Jaguars and the Alabama Crimson Tide on Saturdays in the fall.
 He also enjoys spending time with friends, traveling, and visiting the Northern Gulf Coast.
 Ryan is also a proud member of the Gamma Phi Chapter of Pi Kappa Phi Fraternity.
 Even though he chases all types of storms he states, “Tornadoes and hurricanes are great to see, but seeing a thunderstorm from a distance where you can truly see the structure of the thunderstorm shows the real beauty and majesty of the storm.”
 One of Ryan’s favorite things to do is to find a ridge top on summer nights and watch the lightning in distant thunderstorms.
 However, Ryan’s greatest thrill is coming home everyday to an excited and happy dog, a pug named, Tyson.